Olympic Games: Opening ceremony

 As mandated by the Olympic Charter, various elements frame the opening ceremony of the Olympic Games.
 This ceremony takes place on a Friday and is held prior to the commencement of the sporting events (apart from some group-stage football matches, softball games, and rowing heats).
 Most of the rituals for the opening ceremony were established at the 1920 Summer Olympics in Antwerp.
 The ceremony typically starts with the entrance of the president of the International Olympic Committee and a representative of the host country followed by the hoisting of the host country's flag and a performance of its national anthem.
 The host nation then presents artistic displays of music, singing, dance, and theatre representative of its culture.
 The artistic presentations have grown in scale and complexity as successive hosts attempt to provide a ceremony that outlasts its predecessor's in terms of memorability.
 The opening ceremony of the Beijing Games reportedly cost $100 million, with much of the cost incurred in the artistic segment.

 After the artistic portion of the ceremony, the athletes parade into the stadium grouped by nation.
 Greece is traditionally the first nation to enter and leads the parade in order to honour the origins of the Olympics.
 Nations then enter the stadium alphabetically according to the host country's chosen language, with the host country's athletes being the last to enter.
-During the 2004 Summer Olympics, which was hosted in Athens, Greece, the Greek flag entered the stadium first, while the Greek delegation entered last.
+During the 2004 Summer Olympics, which was hosted in Athens, the Greek flag entered the stadium first, while the Greek delegation entered last.
 Beginning with the 2020 Summer Olympics, the succeeding hosts of the respective Olympic Games (summer or winter) will enter immediately before the current host in descending order.
-Speeches are given by the President of the Organizing Committee, the IOC president, and the head of state/representative of the host country, formally opening the Games.
+Speeches are given by the President of the Organising Committee, the IOC president, and the head of state/representative of the host country, formally opening the Games.
 Finally, the Olympic torch is brought into the stadium and passed on until it reaches the final torch carrier, often a successful Olympic athlete from the host nation, who lights the Olympic flame in the stadium's cauldron.